The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 This amino acid probably isn’t on your radar, but it makes up about one-third of your collagen – the most abundant protein in your body.
 Collagen gives structural support to skin, joints, the gut lining, blood vessels, and more.

 Glycine is also involved in reducing oxidative stress, aiding detoxification, facilitating sleep, and promoting a healthy gut.
-Low levels are linked to obesity, metabolic diseases, and fatty liver disease.
+Low levels are linked to obesity, metabolic dysfunction, and fatty liver.
 Not ideal!

 So how can you get more of this overlooked nutrient?
 Bone broth, gelatin, and collagen powder are all rich sources of glycine.
 Consider adding a scoop to your morning smoothie or eating more collagen-rich foods.